Minimum Creditable Coverage

 MCC establishes the lowest health plan benefit threshold an individual must have in order to meet the requirement for Massachusetts residents to have health insurance.
 Regulations defining minimum creditable coverage have been established by the Commonwealth Health Insurance Connector Authority Board effective January 1, 2009.
-Specific additions were added to the MCC standards for 2014.

 Does MCC apply to me?

 MCC applies to Massachusetts residents who are 18 years or older.